By Karen Harrison, IJGA Director of Health and Athletic Development

 - Avoid over-drinking.
-A condition called Hyponatremia (low blood sodium level) is the risk of consuming too much water, with symptoms shockingly similar to dehydration.
+Hyponatremia (low blood sodium level) is the risk of consuming too much water, with symptoms similar to dehydration.

 - Recommendations are to consume enough fluid to minimize loss of body mass (1-2% loss)

-- There may be a case for sports drinks in certain circumstances when a source of carbohydrates and electrolytes (primarily sodium) are required (e.g., when access to food is limited).
+- There may be a case for sports drinks in certain circumstances when a source of carbohydrates and electrolytes (primarily sodium) is required (e.g. when access to food is limited).

-- Cold drinks may help to reduce core body temperature during exercise in the heat and increase the tendency to consume more fluid.
+- Cold drinks reduce core body temperature during exercise in the heat and increase the tendency to consume more fluid.
 Flavored waters may also increase consumption.